Chamomile

 Chamomile, chiefly Chamaemelum nobile cultivars, is used to "upholster" chamomile seats, raised beds which are about half a meter tall, and designed to be sat upon.[13]
 Chamomile lawns are also used in sunny areas with light traffic.[14]

-The main compounds of interest in chamomile flowers are coumarins, flavonoids, and polyphenols,[8] including apigenin, quercetin, patuletin, luteolin, and daphnin.[15][16]
-It is currently unclear whether chamomile is effective in treating any medical conditions.[5]
+There is no clinical evidence that chamomile is effective for treating any diseases.[5]
 Chamomile is under preliminary research for its potential anti-anxiety properties.[8]
-There is no high-quality clinical evidence that it is useful for treating insomnia.[17]
+There is no good evidence that it is useful for treating insomnia.[15]

 The use of chamomile has the potential to cause adverse interactions with numerous herbal products and prescription drugs and may worsen pollen allergies.[5]
 People who are allergic to ragweed (also in the daisy family) may be allergic to chamomile due to cross-reactivity.[3]